 - 1. Each enrolled law student is allocated five hundred (500) pages of printing credit during fall and spring semesters and one hundred (100) pages during summer semesters. - 2.
 Because LexisNexis printers do not deduct from students' printing balances, students are advised to print LexisNexis research to its printers.
-One LexisNexis printer is located in each computer lab. - 3.
+One LexisNexis printer is located in the computer lab, the other is located in the Law Library basement. - 3.
 At any time, students may purchase additional printing credit in the Law Resource Center (Room 272) during normal business hours.
 Additional printing credit may not appear in the student's printing account until the next business day.
 Therefore, each student must monitor his or her printing balance and plan accordingly. - 4.
 Additional printing credit is sold in three-dollar (\$3.00) increments of one hundred (100) pages (\$.03 per page).